pepzicles/diy-lovemessengers-nycresistor/README.md

 <br>

-## You attended our Siggraph workshop and want to use the Love Messengers at home?
+## You attended our  workshop and want to use the Love Messengers at home?
 To use the *Love Messengers* at home, you need to re-upload the code with your own WiFi name and Password.
-Follow our PDF-instructions if you need a reminder on how to do so: [PDF Instructions](https://github.com/juliadaser/Siggraph-Workshop/blob/main/Slides/UploadCode_slides.pdf)
+Follow our PDF-instructions if you need a reminder on how to do so: [PDF Instructions](ADD URL HERE)
 <br>
 <br>
 You can keep using the same Database we created in the workshop.
-(If you want to create a new Database, or you have not created one yet, follow [this tutorial](https://github.com/juliadaser/Siggraph-Workshop/blob/main/Slides/CreateDatabase.pdf))
+(If you want to create a new Database, or you have not created one yet, follow [this tutorial](ADD URL HERE))

 <br>